Safe Policies for Reinforcement Learning via Primal-Dual Methods: Learning Safe Policies

-If the transition probabilities of the system were known, \eqref{eqn_optimization_problem} could be solved by directly imposing constraints on the probabilities, using for instance Model Predictive Control~\cite{mayne2000constrained}.
-However, this is not the scenario in reinforcement learning problems, where the transition probabilities can only be evaluated through experience.
+If the transition probabilities of the system were known, \eqref{eqn_optimization_problem} could be solved by directly imposing constraints on the probabilities.
+For instance, using MPC~\cite{mayne2000constrained}.
+However, this is not the scenario in RL problems, where the transition probabilities can only be evaluated through experience.
 Hence, although the safety probabilities in~\eqref{eqn_optimization_problem} can be estimated, there is no straightforward way to optimize~$\pi_\theta$ with respect to them.
-To overcome this difficulty, we rewrite the chance constraints in~\eqref{eqn_optimization_problem} in the form of the cumulative costs in~\eqref{eqn_value_function_finite} and~\eqref{eqn_value_function_discounted}.
+To overcome this difficulty, we relax the chance constraints in~\eqref{eqn_optimization_problem} in the form of the cumulative costs in~\eqref{eqn_value_function_discounted}.
 Explicitly, define

-where~$\gamma > 0$ is the discount factor from~\eqref{eqn_value_function_discounted}.
-Notice that the relaxation in~\eqref{eqn_average_prob} is related to the idea of online learning~\cite{vapnik2000nature,paternain2016online,chen2017online}, where we aim to satisfy the chance constraint in average.
-Moreover, in view of the equivalence between formulations~\eqref{eqn_value_function_finite} and~\eqref{eqn_value_function_discounted} discussed in Remark~\ref{remark_equivalence}, the proposed relaxations are equivalent when the horizon~$T$ is drawn randomly from a geometric distribution.